The American Plan: Lynching in America in 2020

 “You ask anybody in this country to name one African-American lynched between 1877 and 1950, and they can’t give a single name,” EJI Executive Director Bryan Stevenson said.
 “We have no consciousness about this history.
 None.”

 What I offer here below — a thumbnail history in ten parts— was assembled as a response to an overheard comment which I will refrain from repeating, but which powered me through the compiling of this piece at a wild (and perhaps not very artful) pace.
+The items chosen here are each emblems of thousands of similar events or policies.
 For those to whom most of this is well trod ground, start with number 5.
 I would bet that even you are learning about the “American Plan” for the first time.

 (First draft of this was written in late 2019.
 The most recent edit to this piece is a link added in June 2020.)